Samiwul786/FantasyFootballApp/readme.md

 For future improvements i would beautify the application to make it more creative and more appealing to the audience

-Cloud VM
-20.124.106.120:5000 (flaskVM) Update functionality might not work however it is shown on the video 20.163.230.0:5000 (swarm-master) Update functionality might not work however it is shown on the video 20.120.94.243:5000 (swarm-worker) Update functionality might not work however it is shown on the video

 ERD Diagram link:
 https://1drv.ms/u/s!AtYvnpKjXPBuhOgLFkRUI1u-OOuF7g?e=70ab28